jeffmcnd/jeffmcnd.github.io/_posts/2016-04-25-closing-out-mexico.markdown

 showed up at the hotel to the warm welcome of Wes the Lush hostel manager among other familiar faces from almost two months ago.
-Wes and I figured out that I would be able to help around the hostel in order to get a free stay at the hostel which is great because I need to pinch a few more pennies.
+Wes and I figured out that I would be able to help around the hostel in order to get a free stay which is great because I need to pinch a few more pennies.
 The deal is that I work the bar on Tuesday, complete a list of odd jobs during the week, cover for the housekeeper on Sunday and maybe a couple other things and I get free breakfast and hostel usage.
 Sounds good to me.